 - ICT – Information and Computer Technology.

-- Modern Studies – Right.
-Modern studies “aims to help pupils understand the political, social and economic forces which affect individuals, groups and nations.
+- Modern Studies – Modern studies “aims to help pupils understand the political, social and economic forces which affect individuals, groups and nations.
 It is concerned with contemporary issues in Britain, Europe, the USA and the developing world and encourages pupils to consider these in an objective, tolerant and natural way”.

 - NQT – Newly Qualified Teacher.